The Melissa Schools Gifted & Talented Program

 - 3rd Grade: Three hours weekly

-- 4th & 5th Grade: Two hours weekly
+- 4th & 5th Grade: Three hours weekly

-Our 6th grade students are serviced through their social studies class where they are taught at a rigorous pace with an advanced curriculum.
+Our 6th grade students are serviced through Honors reading, math, and science classes.
+These classes are designed at a rigorous pace with an advanced curriculum.
 The curriculum challenges students to develop and apply their talents through a variety of integrated, multidisciplinary learning activities, projects, and classroom discussions while being grouped with like-minded peers.
-7th and 8th graders have the opportunity to be podded in honors classes that emphasize content in the four foundation curricular areas.
+Our 7th and 8th graders have the opportunity to be podded in honors classes that emphasize content in the four foundation curricular areas.
 There are multiple opportunities for participation in UIL activities, competitions, and leadership.

 High school students are encouraged to participate in numerous in school and out of school activities that challenge the abilities of our gifted and talented students while still allowing them to work in groups of peers in areas of their gifts.
 Our students participate in UIL activities, arts and music competitions, dual credit, and multiple leadership opportunities.